Future-Hack/application-2017/README.md

   - [x] Commit all your work to this forked git repository and to make sure it's pushed to your master.
 Use the Git introduction as a guideline here: https://help.github.com/articles/adding-a-file-to-a-repository-using-the-command-line/
   A short demo of how to commit and push to master:
   ![](commit.gif)
+  - [x] Final step is for you to host your application using Github pages so we can view it live (please include the link to your live app in your README file).
+For more information on how to use Github Pages https://pages.github.com/

 ### Now it's time to complete the application form as the final step:
 - https://mck-forms.typeform.com/to/iSp2Yn